The Inward Investment and International Taxation Review: Mexico

 Interest paid on interest-bearing loans granted in cash by related parties in excess of three times shareholders' equity may not be deducted.
 These rules are, however, not applicable to taxpayers that obtain an advanced pricing agreement from the tax authorities, to financial institutions, or to infrastructure investments linked to strategic economic areas or to the generation of electric energy.9

-Additionally, the 2020 tax reform has included another limitation on the deduction of interest, consisting of calculating a net interest (accrued interest minus interests received), which will not be deductible in the amount that exceeds an adjusted fiscal profit (tax profits plus accrued interest) by 30 per cent.
+As of 2020, there is another limitation on the deduction of interest, consisting of calculating a net interest (accrued interest minus interests received), which will not be deductible in the amount that exceeds an adjusted fiscal profit (tax profits plus accrued interest) by 30 per cent.
 However, the non-deductible amount can be deducted on the three following fiscal years.

 ii Deduction of finance costs